 SECTION 38.
-EMPLOYEE ASSISTANCE PROGRAM
+BEHAVIORAL HEALTH PROGRAM

-- 38.1 The Stress Unit Program will be continued throughout the life of this Agreement and will consist of a minimum of two (2) employees assigned full-time to the Stress Unit with active Stress Unit Committee participation and coordination with the City's Employee Assistance Program. - 38.2 The Department shall continue to support and maintain a Critical Incident Response team. - 38.3 The Department shall continue to support and maintain a mental health insurance program the same as, or substantially similar to, the Mental Health Network program outlined in the FY2016 FEMA Assistance to Firefighters Grant award. - 38.4 The Department shall provide space as needed for Stress Unit operations and services.
+- 38.1 The Behavioral Health Program will be continued throughout the life of this Agreement and will consist of a minimum of two (2) employees assigned full-time to the Behavioral Health Unit with active Behavioral Health Unit Committee participation and coordination with the City's Employee Assistance Program. - 38.2 The Department shall continue to support and maintain a Critical Incident Response team. - 38.3 The Department shall continue to support and maintain a mental health insurance program the same as, or substantially similar to, the Mental Health Network program outlined in the FY2016 FEMA Assistance to Firefighters Grant award. - 38.4 The Department shall provide wellness space for Behavioral Health Unit operations and services for Department members at a location separate from Department headquarters.